How to Give Feedback to Your Manager

 In any relationship, including a professional relationship, it’s important to pick your battles.
 I provide feedback to my managers if it’s something that will make them better at their job (like leading a meeting more effectively), something that will improve our professional relationship (like providing more direct feedback), or something I’m concerned with that greatly impacts my happiness at work.

 In all of these instances, it’s important not to react to any negativity right away.
-Think about the situation and your potential feedback and take a day or two to decide if it is something that you want to bring up to your manager.
+Think about the situation and your potential feedback and take a day or two to decide if you want to give feedback to your manager.

 Think about your relationship and whether or not your boss is likely to be open to feedback.
 Have they asked for feedback before?
 Do you have a strong working relationship?
 Do they seem brash and easily offended at times?
 Ask yourself these questions before you decide to give feedback.